Büllingen: Geography

 Its component village of Krewinkel includes the easternmost point in Belgium.
 The municipality also contains Rocherath, the highest village in Belgium, as well as the second highest point in Belgium, the Weißer Stein near Mürringen.

 History

-In the period 1815–1919 it belonged first to the Kingdom of Prussia and later to the German Empire following the unification of Germany.
+In the period between 1815–1919, it belonged first to the Kingdom of Prussia and later to the German Empire following the unification of Germany.
 In 1920 it was ceded to Belgium under the terms of the Treaty of Versailles as part of the Eupen-Malmedy (East Cantons) area.

 The town played a role in the Battle of the Bulge as the Germans attempted to advance through the Ardennes Forest in World War II.